shipyardapp/Shipyard-Documentation/docs/reference/fac.md

 	  version: '1.0.0'
 ```

-- `version` is an optional value string value
+- `version` is an optional string value
 - see [Packages](requirements/external-package-dependencies.md) for more information

 **System Packages**

 These are the same as `packages` above and are available for `PYTHON` and `NODE` Vessel types only.

-- see [System Packages](requirements/system-package-dependencies.md) for more information
+See [System Packages](requirements/system-package-dependencies.md) for more information

 Additionally, there are optional [Guardrail](settings/guardrails.md) and [Notification](settings/notifications.md) settings available for Vessel objects.
+See below for examples.

 **Guardrails**